arcadeJHS/AngularVueIntegration/README.md

 I am placing it into `ngVueBridgeCode` folder because it is just a temporary helper, and ideally it will be removed once the migration is complete.
 I will simply delete it and all references to `VueAngularEventBus`.

 Using it is very simple.
-Remember: what are going to do is to inform Angular to re-render because something has changed somewhere out there.
+Remember: what we are going to do is to inform Angular to re-render because something has changed somewhere out there.
 Namely: when a Vue component updates the store simultaneously the store fires Angular to trigger a new $digest cycle.

 Therefore, we need a reference to the bus in the store: